UNO: Unlearning via Orthogonalization in Generative models

 \section{Related work}

 Early foundational work by Koh and Liang~\cite{koh2017understanding} introduced influence functions as a principled approach for quantifying the impact of removing individual training points from machine learning models.
-Although influential, their technique is computationally demanding, limiting its scalability, particularly for large-scale neural networks~\cite{basu2020influence, guo2020fastif}.
+Although influential, their technique is computationally demanding, limiting its scalability, particularly for large-scale neural networks~\citep{basu2020influence, guo2020fastif}.
 To address these computational challenges, recent studies have developed more efficient and scalable methodologies.
-For example, Schioppa et al.~\cite{schioppa2022scaling} and Guo et al.~\cite{guo2020fastif} proposed efficient approximations of influence functions that significantly reduce computational complexity.
-Further, innovative optimization-based frameworks such as SCRUB by Kurmanji et al.~\cite{kurmanji2023towards} approximate data removal for classification models such as ResNet~\cite{he2016deep} using a teacher-student distillation paradigm combined with checkpoint rewinding.
-Gradient-based methods have emerged as an effective paradigm for machine unlearning.
-Golatkar et al.~\cite{golatkar2020eternal} approximate the influence of individual data points on model parameters using the Fisher Information Matrix and use it to execute unlearning in deep networks.
-Building on this, Mixed-Privacy Forgetting~\cite{golatkar2021mixed} combines public and private data during training, enabling the selective removal of private data while preserving the utility of public data.
-Neel et al.~\cite{neel2021descent} propose Descent-to-Delete, a gradient-based optimization technique that incrementally updates model parameters to approximate the behavior of a model trained without the forgotten data.
+For example, \cite{schioppa2022scaling} and \cite{guo2020fastif} proposed efficient approximations of influence functions that significantly reduce computational complexity.
+Further, innovative optimization-based frameworks such as SCRUB by \cite{kurmanji2023towards} approximate data removal for classification models such as ResNet~\citep{he2016deep} using a teacher-student distillation paradigm combined with checkpoint rewinding.
+Gradient-based methods have emerged as an effective paradigm for machine unlearning. \cite{golatkar2020eternal} approximate the influence of individual data points on model parameters using the Fisher Information Matrix and use it to execute unlearning in deep networks.
+Building on this, Mixed-Privacy Forgetting~\citep{golatkar2021mixed} combines public and private data during training, enabling the selective removal of private data while preserving the utility of public data. \cite{neel2021descent} propose Descent-to-Delete, a gradient-based optimization technique that incrementally updates model parameters to approximate the behavior of a model trained without the forgotten data.